-“1989–Soviet troops pulled out of Afghanistan”
+“1989–Soviet troops pulled out of Afghanistan.”

 “1989–Soviet troops withdrew from Afghanistan.”

-Once the paraphrases have been identified, they may then be associated with one another (along with their sources) in a paraphrase index.
+Once the paraphrases have been identified, they may be associated with one another (along with their sources) in a paraphrase index.

 When looking for paraphrases like this, there may be some rules that would be followed.
-For example, the search engine might require some kind of similar alignment between the paraphrases.
-In this case, “soviet troops” appears in both fragments at the start, and “Afghanistan” appears in both at the end.
+For example, the search engine might require some similar alignment between the paraphrases.
+In this case, “soviet troops” appear in both fragments at the start, and “Afghanistan” appears in both at the end.
 There may also be a certain required threshold of types of words required to align like that.
 For instance, the aligning words may be required to be non stop words.

 For example, if the paraphrase pair “pulled out of-withdrew from” has a frequency value of ten, meaning that it appeared in the list of potential paraphrase pairs ten times, a single entry for the paraphrase pair “pulled out of-withdrew from” may be included in the paraphrase index with the associated frequency value of ten.